rwalk/straw/README.md

 ./kafka_add_documents
 ./kafka_add_queries
 ```
 can be used to add documents and queries from sample files.
 Some small example data files are found in ```straw/data```.
-For long running simultion, you can run ```./kafka_add_documents.sh``` in a cronjob, to periodically put documents into the Kafka cluster.
+For long running simulation, you can run ```./kafka_add_documents.sh``` in a cronjob, to periodically put documents into the Kafka cluster.
 NOTE: Kafka has been configured to purge documents after 1 hour.

 You can easily harvest your own tweet data from the Twitter api.
 Try the following helper script which uses Twython to read from the Twitter streaming sample API:
 ```
 ./tweet_sampler.py --help
 ```
-You'll need to export your twitter credentials as inviornment variables to run this and other scripts, e.g.
+You'll need to export your twitter credentials as environment variables to run this and other scripts, e.g.
 ```
 source my_twitter_credentials
 ```